James E. Pepper: Distillery

-2008 brand relaunch and 2017 distilling resumption
+21st century

 Entrepreneur Amir Peay relaunched the brand name in 2008.
 He spent over a decade doing historic research on the brand and collecting historic materials and whiskey, and had the new still system designed and built to resemble the original mechanical engineering drawings from the last system built in 1934.
 The new still system was built by Vendome Copper in Louisville, the same company that built that system in 1934.
 The new distillery began operating on the historic site on December 21, 2017, running the same historic bourbon mash bill as when the plant closed in 1967 and drawing water from the historic distillery well.
 Peay has published many of the historic documents and materials on his website and social media pages, and built a museum at the historic distillery.

 After the European Union placed tariffs on American whiskey in 2018, James E. Pepper lost three-quarters of its foreign business, as its prices became too high for most consumers.